awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-managing.md

    1. Add an AWS Region to set up one or more secondary clusters in the same AWS Regions as before\.

-### Managing Recovery for Aurora Global Databases<a name="aurora-global-database-manage-recovery"></a>
+### Managing recovery for Aurora global databases<a name="aurora-global-database-manage-recovery"></a>

 You can control the point at which a global database resumes, in case of disasters such as network or hardware failures that affect the primary DB cluster\.
 You manage recovery by setting a recovery point objective \(RPO\) for the global database\.

 **Note**
 Managing the RPO is currently supported for Amazon Aurora with PostgreSQL compatibility\.
-For a list of supported Aurora PostgreSQL versions and AWS Regions, see [Limitations of Aurora Global Databases](aurora-global-database.md#aurora-global-database.limitations)\.
+For a list of supported Aurora PostgreSQL versions and AWS Regions, see [Limitations of Aurora global databases](aurora-global-database.md#aurora-global-database.limitations)\.

 The *recovery point objective* is the oldest age of data that you want recoverable from a secondary DB cluster\.
 The RPO is used when your database resumes operations in a new AWS Region after a failover\.
 It represents the amount of data loss measured in time that you're willing to accept on a database failover\.